ietf-rats/draft-birkholz-rats-suit-attestation-results/draft-birkholz-rats-suit-claims.md

 An Attester processing SUIT Manifests can manages three types of information about it's Target Environments:

 * installed manifests including initial state (e.g. factory default),
-* hardware component identifiers that represent identifyable targets of updates, and
+* hardware component identifiers that represent identifiable targets of updates, and
 * SUIT Interpreter results (e.g. test-failed) generated during updates.

 Every SUIT Manifest maps to a certain intended state of a device.